putianyi889/Miscellaneous/扫雷/GSC Guide.md

 ## How do I zoom the Arbiter window?
 The fundamental size of Arbiter cells are fixed as 16x16 pixels.
 There are workarounds to zoom it or make it look larger.

+### Zoom the window
+In Windows 10, enter `Display Settings`.
+The easiest way to do this is to right click on your desktop and choose `Display Settings`.
+In the section `Scale and layout`, you can `Change the size of text, apps, and other items` which will also scale Arbiter cells.
+However, this approach can cause windows-related glitches.
+For example, some streaming software may not be able to capture Arbiter window correctly.

+### Make the window look larger
+There are two ways of doing this.
+The first is to use Magnifier integrated in Windows 10.
+The other is to change your display resolution.
+You can lower your resolution down to 800x600 in `Display Settings`-`Scale and layout`-`Display resolution`.

+You can also download a tool from here which enables 640x480 resolution.
+Launch the exe.
+Click the button to change resolution.
+Close the window to reset resolution.

+After changing your resolution, the Arbiter window looks much larger, but your mouse speed will also feel much faster.
+To resolve this, if you can set your mouse's dpi, keep in mind that Arbiter cell size is 16 and adjust accordingly.
+If you can't set your dpi, then changing cursor speed is the only option.
+Go to `Control Panel`-`Hardware and Sound`-`Devices and Printers`-`Mouse`.
+Choose the tab `Pointer Options` and you will see the slider.

+## How do I chord in Arbiter?
+The only way to chord is by left+right.